 Answering services typically bill their customers in one of two ways: Minutes or Units.
 You’ll need to understand how the two are different and what the pros/cons are of both in order to choose the right answering service to suit your business needs.

 A “Minute” is used to define a billable measure of time.
-Usually, this time covers any time a live telephone answering operators is working on your calls.
+Usually, this time covers any time live telephone answering operators are working on your calls.
 The number of minutes you are billed for as a consumer depend on how long an operator is on the phone with your caller.
 A “Unit” is also a billable measure of time.
 But a unit is different in that it is a flat rate which is billed to you no matter how long or short an operator is on the phone with your caller.
 Minutes cover actual time used on the phone.
 Units cover the number of calls that are processed.

 So which is better?

 Being billed by the minute is referred to as “time sensitive” billing or “true time” billing.
 Services that bill by the minute use this strategy to effectively cover their labor costs and maintain their margins should calls require extended duration processing.
 However, there are also many advantages to the consumer who chooses to be billed by the minute:

 - Pay only for what you use: Since you are billed to the nearest minute, you are only billed for time operators are on the line with your callers.

 - Gain billing efficiency on “short” calls: Because you are paying for operator time, short calls will be billed as they are.
 This is an advantage over Units billing because with units you pay a flat fee no matter how long the call is.
 Telephone Answering Operators often handle many short calls during a billing cycle.

 - Manage call durations and provide better service: When you are billed by the minute you will receive reports that detail your average call durations.
 This is important because you can work with your answering service provider to determine what kind of call durations are required to provide proper customer service.